Freud Lecture: Trauma, Dissociation, and the Life of Pi

 Panelists: Daniel Brenner, M.D., Charis Cladouhos, M.D., Lawrence Fischman, M.D., David Hellerstein, M.D., and Shuli Sandler, Psy.D. (moderator)

-The talk will be moderated by a psychoanalyst who will engage experts in the fields of psychedelics and psychoanalysis through questions and discussion of case materials.
+This panel is designed for clinicians who want to learn more about psychedelics and their use in treatment.
+The panel will be moderated by a psychoanalyst who will engage experts in the fields of psychedelics and psychoanalysis through questions and discussion of case materials.

 General Admission: $50